Hippopotamus (restaurant)

 Hippopotamus is a French chain of grill restaurants with a hippopotamus as its logo.
 The brand is owned by Groupe FLO.
 It is open daily from 11:00am to 1:00am.
-As of November 2013, Hippopotamus has 170 locations worldwide, including in Ivory Coast, Morocco, Algeria, Portugal, United Arab Emirates, Russia, Thailand, and Tunisia.
+As of November 2025, Hippopotamus has 99 locations worldwide in France and Ivory Coast.

 History

 In mid-1968, Christian Guignard opened his first grill restaurant near the Champs-Élysées in Paris.
 The restaurant served prime rib on a thick wooden board with matchstick fries.
 Changes such as vegetarian dishes, Braille menus, and sides of green beans were later added.

 In February 1992, Group Flo led by Jean-Paul Bucher bought the assets of Hippopotamus.